-Unlike some cities, Wrightsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wrightsville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wrightsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wrightsville is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Wrightsville who work in office and administrative support (14.57%), sales jobs (8.53%), and law enforcement and fire fighting (7.40%).

-Being a small city, Wrightsville does not have a public transit system used by locals to get to and from work.
+Wrightsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wrightsville in 2010 was $14,277, which is low income relative to Georgia and the nation.
 This equates to an annual income of $57,108 for a family of four.
 However, Wrightsville contains both very wealthy and poor people as well.